irkallacz/atp/readme.md

 **Andor's Trail** is quest-driven Roguelike fantasy dungeon crawler RPG with a powerful story on Android, with open source code (GPL).

-I created this web app because I couldnt find accurate list of equipment, witch will include item from new 0.7 version of game.
+I created web app (can be found at http://andorstrail.irkalla.cz) because I couldnt find accurate list of equipment, witch will include item from new 0.7 version of game.

 This app generates pages directly from source files, witch are in easy-to-read JSON nad XML format.
 I parset files into my database, so it could be ordered and filtered.
 However the process is automatical a there are just few user input.
 But every data came from source files and nothing is added manually, exept of name of location, witch i need to rewrite, so it could be readable not only for computer.